RocketChat/Rocket.Chat.js.SDK/README.md

 For example usage, see the Rocket.Chat Hubot adapter's receive function, which is bound as a callback to this method: https://github.com/RocketChat/hubot-rocketchat/blob/convert-es6/index.js#L97-L193

+### `driver.respondToMessages(callback, options)`

+Proxy for `reactToMessages` with some filtering of messages based on config.
+This is a more user-friendly method for bots to subscribe to a message stream.

+Fires callback after filters run on subscription events.
+- Uses error-first callback pattern
+- Second argument is the changed item
+- Third argument is additional attributes, such as `roomType`

+Accepts options object, that parallels respond filter env variables:
+- options.allPublic : respond to messages on all channels (or just joined)
+- options.dm : respond to messages in DMs with the SDK user
+- options.livechat : respond to messages in Livechat rooms
+- options.edited : respond to edited messages

 ### `driver.asyncCall(method, params)`